-Provide the information required on the form.
-(Using this form, you can specify how often you want to be notified of any results, how you want to receive the results, and other options.
-See Create New Search Alert Page for information about each of the fields on this form.)
+3. Provide the information required on the form.
+(Using this form, you can specify how often you want to be notified of any results, how you want to receive the results, and other options.)

-You can review all of your alerts by choosing the View all alerts in the Alerts pod on the Lexis Advance® home page.
+You can review all of your alerts by choosing the View all alerts in the Alerts pod on the Lexis Advance[®] home page.
 You can also choose Alerts from the More drop-down list, located at the top of any page.